-Thus a more accurate model of the stochastic process generating the distribution of incoming links would assume $\alpha \approx -0.37$ rather than $\alpha = 0$ .
-(It would not be unreasonable in this case to assume Simon's model, i.e. $\alpha = 0$ , which would give an exponent of 2.14, since the small difference in the exponents may be due to statistical error.)
+Thus a more accurate model of the stochastic process generating the distribution of incoming links would assume $\alpha \approx -0.37$ rather than $\alpha = 0$.
+(It would not be unreasonable in this case to assume Simon's model, i.e. $\alpha = 0$, which would give an exponent of 2.14, since the small difference in the exponents may be due to statistical error.)

 Looking at the outgoing links (referred to as outlinks) from a node, Broder et al. [BKM+00] reported a power-law distribution with exponent 2.72.
 Moreover, the average number of outlinks per Web page was measured at about 7.2 [KRR+00], which gives a value of 0.14 for p.
-Thus to get an exponent of 2.72 we would have to assume $\alpha \approx 3.42$ .
+Thus to get an exponent of 2.72 we would have to assume $\alpha \approx 3.42$.
 However, Simon's original model would predict an exponent of about 2.16 for outlinks, similar to that for inlinks.
+The positive value of α may have occurred due to the fact that outlinks are often created for reasons other than preferential attachment, for example, in order to maintain the local structure of a Web site.

 Another interpretation of i is the number of pages within Web sites (referred to as web-pages).
 In this case, Huberman and Adamic [HA99] reported a power-law distribution with exponent 1.85, derived from a 250,000 Web site crawl.
 Our model cannot explain this observation as the exponent is less than two.
 A more recent result from a private communication with Adamic reported an exponent of 2.2, derived from a 1.6 million Web site crawl; the difference is possibly due to a different crawling strategy.
-To calculate p we can estimate the size of the Web to be 2.1 billion pages [MM00] distributed over approximately 113.5 million Web sites (this number, which was reported on www.netsizer.com during the first quarter of 2001, refers to the number of Internet hosts, so it is an over-estimate of the number of Web sites).
+To calculate p we can estimate the size of the Web to be 2.1 billion pages [MM00] distributed over approximately 113.5 million

+Web sites (this number, which was reported on www.netsizer.com during the first quarter of 2001, refers to the number of Internet hosts, so it is an over-estimate of the number of Web sites).
 Thus we can derive a value 0.054 for p; in reality p will be even closer to zero.
-To get an exponent of 2.2 we would have to assume $\alpha \approx 2.50$ .
+To get an exponent of 2.2 we would have to assume $\alpha \approx 2.50$.
 This gives a more accurate description than we would obtain from Simon's original model, which would predict an exponent of 2.06.
+The positive value of α may have occurred due to the fact that pages in Web site may be created in different ways, for example, pages may be created dynamically by a content management system.
+This may tend to increase the number of pages by adding certain generated pages.